PartthK/Purdue-Social-Media-App/README.md

-BoilerVibe: Your Purdue University Event Companion 🎉 BoilerVibe is a Flutter-based mobile application designed to centralize all Purdue University event information, making it easy for students to stay updated and connected.
+\title{BoilerVibe: Your Purdue University Event Companion 🎉}

+BoilerVibe is a Flutter-based mobile application designed to centralize all Purdue University event information, making it easy for students to stay updated and connected.
 Built with Firebase as the backend, this app offers a seamless and responsive user experience.

 Features: